 Stroke may be defined as a sudden neurological deficit of presumed vascular origin 1.
 Stroke is the second-most cause of mortality and the third leading cause for disability, worldwide 2-4.
-One in 6 people will have a stroke during their lifetime and one third of those will experience recurrence 4.
+One in 6 people will have a stroke during their lifetime and one-third of those will experience recurrence 4.

 A stroke occurs when blood flow to a part of the brain is stopped either by a blockage or the rupture of a blood vessel.
-As a result, the brain tissue suffers from lack of oxygen and nutrients, brain cells begin to die in minutes and additional brain regions suffer tissue damage.
+As a result, the brain tissue suffers from a lack of oxygen and nutrients, brain cells begin to die in minutes and additional brain regions suffer tissue damage.

-Common signs and symptoms include the abrupt onset of any of the following: side or limb weakness, side or limb sensory impairments, visual loss, speech difficulties, facial droop, gait disorders, vertigo and decrease in the level of consciousness.
+Common signs and symptoms include the abrupt onset of any of the following: side or limb weakness, side or limb sensory impairments, visual loss, speech difficulties, facial droop, gait disorders, vertigo, and a decrease in the level of consciousness.
 In addition, up to 50% of stroke survivors suffer from cognitive impairments including memory loss, decreased attention and processing speed, and inability to reason or plan.

 In general, recovery from stroke occurs mainly within the first 30 days, though moderate and severe stroke survivors continue to improve for at least 90 days 5.
-Rehabilitation includes a multidisciplinary approach which includes physiotherapy, speech and language therapy, cognitive rehabilitation therapy, medications and more.
+Rehabilitation includes a multidisciplinary approach which includes physiotherapy, speech and language therapy, cognitive rehabilitation therapy, medications, and more.
 However, these programs have limited success 6.

 Hyperbaric Oxygen Therapy (HBOT) and Chronic Brain Damage

 Hyperbaric Oxygen Therapy (HBOT) is used for chronic and urgent medical conditions associated with tissue hypoxia (lack of oxygen supply).
-There is growing data on physiological effects of HBOT on different injured tissue, including the brain, using different models of pre-clinical as well as clinical studies.
+There is growing data on the physiological effects of HBOT on different injured tissue, including the brain, using different models of preclinical as well as clinical studies.
 Recently, clinical studies in the Shamir Medical Center evaluated the effect of HBOT on patients suffering from neurological deficiencies.
 In these studies, it was found that HBOT can induce neuroplasticity in stunned/wounded brain regions (metabolic dysfunction) even years after the acute insult.
 These brain regions can be visualized by metabolic imaging of the brain, performed by SPECT analysis combined with MRI.
-In the regions where there is SPECT/MRI mismatch, HBOT can reactivate, initiate regeneration and induce neuroplasticity that is correlated with the related clinical symptoms.
+In the regions where there is SPECT/MRI mismatch, HBOT can reactivate, initiate regeneration, and induce neuroplasticity that is correlated with the related clinical symptoms.

 Boussi-Gross et al., 2013; Boussi-Gross et al., 2015; Efrati and Ben-Jacob, 2014; Efrati et al., 2013; Tal et al., 2015a, b; Tal et al., 2017.